Partita for Violin No. 2 (Bach)

 The Partita in D minor for solo violin, BWV 1004, by Johann Sebastian Bach, was written between 1717 and 1720.
 It is a part of his compositional cycle called Sonatas and Partitas for Solo Violin.

-The most famous part of the work is the Chaconne (or Ciaconna).
+The most famous part of the work is the Chaconne (or Ciaccona).

 Structure

 Except for the ciaccona, (Note: While the origin and early usage of the chaconne is a dance, its "busy passage-work and contrapuntal density largely obliterated any dance feeling" by Bach's time in Germany.) the movements are dance types of the time, and they are frequently listed by their French names: Allemande, Courante, Sarabande, Gigue, and Chaconne.
 The final movement is written in the form of variations, and lasts approximately as long as the first four movements combined.

 The performance time of the whole partita varies between 26 and 32 minutes, depending on the approach and style of the performer.

 Reception

 Professor Helga Thoene suggests that this partita, and especially its last movement, was a tombeau written in memory of Bach's first wife, Maria Barbara Bach (who died in 1720), though this theory is controversial.

 Yehudi Menuhin called the Chaconne "the greatest structure for solo violin that exists".

 Violinist Joshua Bell has said the Chaconne is "not just one of the greatest pieces of music ever written, but one of the greatest achievements of any man in history.
 It's a spiritually powerful piece, emotionally powerful, structurally perfect."
 He played the piece busking in L'Enfant Plaza for The Washington Post.

-Johannes Brahms in a letter to Clara Schumann described the piece, "On one stave, for a small instrument, the man [Bach] writes a whole world of the deepest thoughts and most powerful feelings.
+Johannes Brahms described the piece in a letter to Clara Schumann: "On one stave, for a small instrument, the man [Bach] writes a whole world of the deepest thoughts and most powerful feelings.
 If I imagined that I could have created, even conceived the piece, I am quite certain that the excess of excitement and earth-shattering experience would have driven me out of my mind."